BarriF13/Guess_game/README.md

 ## Features
 - Every game has a new word by random
 - Player should find the word by guessing the letters one by one
-- Each time that the guess is wrong a body part will be appear on the poll
+- Each time the player guess wrongly a body part will be appear on the poll
 - If Adam completed on the poll it means that the player has lost.
-So you can play again
+After loosing or winning player can try again.
 #
 ### View